-Dr. Nagla Rizk is Professor of Economics and Founding Director of the Access to Knowledge for Development Center (A2K4D) at the School of Business, the American University in Cairo.
-Rizk is a Faculty Associate at Berkman Center for Internet and Society at Harvard University and an affiliated fellow of the Information Society Project at Yale Law School.
-Her area of research is the economics of knowledge, information technology and development, with focus on business models in the digital economy, intellectual property and human development.
+Nagla Rizk is professor of economics and founding director of the Access to Knowledge for Development Center (A2K4D) at the School of Business, The American University in Cairo.
+Rizk is a faculty associate at Bekman Klein Center for Internet and Society at Harvard University, not just Bekrmanand an affiliated faculty of Harvard Law School's CopyrightX course.
+She is also an affiliated fellow of the Information Society Project at Yale Law School.
+Her area of research is the economics of knowledge; information technology and development, with a focus on business models in the digital economy; intellectual property and human development.

 Rizk served as Associate Dean for Graduate Studies and Research at the AUC School of Business, and Chair of the Economics Department also at AUC.
 She taught at Columbia University, Yale Law School and the University of Toronto. .
 She received her PhD in economics from McMaster University in Canada, and her MA and BA in economics from AUC.